Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

 If your child loves imaginative play, this fall activity is perfect for that too.
 Emotion leaves are great for pretend play.
 You can even set up a little scene in a small theatre where you can play your own drama with emotional characters.

-So don’t wait for the next time when your child’s world collapse, think about ways how you can learn about emotions in a fun way.
+So don’t wait for the next time when your child’s world collapses, think about ways you can learn about emotions in a fun way.

 Click here to enroll in the Resourceful parent program.